Using/Integrating Extensions

 The VC Team follows a process of semantic versioning with the Virtual Client .NET-based runtime application and framework libraries.
 The versions of the assemblies/.dlls/.exes can be used to determine which version of the Virtual Client runtime/executable (e.g. from NuGet packages) should be used.
 Use the following instructions to determine the Virtual Client runtime platform version to use.

-• Use a version of Virtual Client runtime/.exe having the major and minor version matching the framework version referenced by the extensions
+Use a version of Virtual Client runtime/.exe show major and minor version matches the framework version referenced by the extensions

 How to Use .NET-Based/Managed Code Extensions

 The default way to incorporate extensions into the Virtual Client runtime is to add the extensions package into the Virtual Client default 'packages' folder.
-Extensions themselves have a special folder structure that is consistent with other packages (e.g. workload and monitor toolsets) that are incorporated into Virtual Client.
-Simply copy the folder (and its contents) into the 'packages' folder.
-In fact the extensions packages can even be placed in the 'packages' folder as a .zip/archive file (e.g. any.virtualclient.extensions.1.0.0.zip) and Virtual Client will extract them on startup.
+Extensions themselves have a special folder structure that is consistent with other packages (e.g. workloads, monitors) that are incorporated into Virtual Client.
+This makes it easy to incorporate the extensions because they can just be copied into the 'packages' folder.
+In fact the extensions packages can even be placed in the 'packages' folder as a .zip/archive file (e.g. any.virtualclient.extensions.1.0.0.zip) and Virtual Client will extract them on startup.# e.g.

 # Virtual Client is installed (or exists) on the system.